-(c) Derecognition
+(e) Derecognition

-Financial assets are derecognized when the contractual rights to receive the cash flows from the financial assets expired or have been transferred and has transferred substantially all the risks and rewards of ownership.
+Financial assets are derecognized when, and only when the contractual rights to receive the cash flows from the financial assets expired or have been transferred and has transferred substantially all the risks and rewards of ownership.

-(d) Impairment
+(f) Impairment

-Kyocera assesses the expected credit losses associated with its financial assets measured at amortized cost and loss allowance is recognized at each reporting date.
+Kyocera assesses the expected credit losses associated with its financial assets measured at amortized cost, debt financial assets measured at fair value through other comprehensive income and loss allowance is recognized at each reporting date.

 Kyocera measures the loss allowance for financial instruments at an amount equal to the full lifetime expected credit losses if the credit risk on that financial instrument has increased significantly since initial recognition, after considering all reasonable and supportable information that is available including forward-looking information.
 Otherwise, when credit risk has not increased significantly since initial recognition, Kyocera measures the loss allowance at an amount equal to 12-month expected credit losses.

 However, with respect to trade receivables and lease receivables, notwithstanding the aforementioned, loss allowance is always measured at an amount equal to full lifetime expected credit losses.
 The amount of expected credit losses or reversal that is required to adjust the loss allowance is recognized in profit or loss.